 Although Android phones are shipped out with Gmail as its default mail app, it does not offer its users the chance to undo sent messages.

-Following the steps below, you can confirm your decision whether or not to send away an email.
+Following the steps below, you can confirm your decision on whether or not to send away an email.

 - Click on the three horizontal bars in the top left of the Gmail app.